Gemini CLI Releases

 Summary of Artifacts

 - NPM: Publishes standard, un-bundled Node.js packages.
-The primary artifact is the code in
+The primary artifact

-. - GitHub Release: Publishes a single, bundled
+packages/cli/dist, which depends on@google/gemini-cli-core. - GitHub Release: Publishes a single, bundled

-This dual-artifact process ensures that both traditional npm
+This dual-artifact process ensures that both traditional npm users and those

-users and those who prefer the convenience of npx
+who prefer the convenience of npx have an optimized experience.

 Notifications